certuna/Applescripts-for-Music/README.md

 ## Script 2: Non-Apple Tags

-Apple Music only supports a limited subset of tags, many fields like Language, Record Label or Disc Subtitle can only be set using external tagging apps.
+Apple Music only supports a limited subset of tags, many fields like _Language_, _Record Label_ or _Disc Subtitle_ can only be set using external tagging apps.

-This script allows you to set them from within Apple Music, using the command line utilities of two "real" tagging apps in the background.
+This script allows you to set them from within Apple Music, using the command line utilities of two "real" tagging apps in the background:

 [Ex Falso](https://quodlibet.readthedocs.io/en/latest/downloads.html#macosx) (containing the command line utility "operon")

 [kid3](https://kid3.kde.org/) (containing the command line utility "kid3-cli")

+### How to install:
+1. Install either Ex Falso or kid3 in your `/Applications` folder
+2. Download the `Non-Apple Tags.applescript` file from this repository to your drive and open it in Script Editor
+3. Save the script as `Non-Apple Tags.scpt`
+4. Put this file in `/Library/Music/Scripts` (all users) or `/Users/rickastley/Library/Music/Scripts` (one user).
+If the folder doesn't exist, create it. (note: for iTunes users, the folder is `/Library/iTunes/Scripts`)
+5. When you open Apple Music, there's now a scripts dropdown menu in the top menu bar between `Window` and `Help`

 ## Script 3: Explicit to Song Title